 Adults need vaccinations just as much as children.
 While you receive the majority of your vaccinations in childhood, the following are shots you may receive as an adult:

-- Flu: “We recommend an annual flu shot for everyone, but particularly for adults older than 50, those with heart or lung disease or diabetes, and those who work in healthcare,” says Janna R. Crosnoe, MD, family practice physician, Saint Francis Medical Partner.
+- Flu: “We recommend an annual flu shot for everyone, but particularly for adults older than 50, those with heart or lung disease or diabetes, and those who work in healthcare,” says Kimberly A. Keser, DNP, APRN, FNP-BC, family nurse practitioner and Saint Francis Medical Partner.
 “You can receive a flu shot any time between October and February.”

 - Tetanus, diphtheria, pertussis (Td/Tdap): You should receive a booster every 10 years.